goFrendiAsgard/zaruba/docs/use-cases/add-runner-for-existing-application/go-application-runner.md

 [⬅️ Table of Content](../../README.md)
 # Go Application Runner

-To create application runner for your existing applications, you can use [`addGoAppRunner`](../../core-tasks/addGoAppRunner.md)
+To create application runner for your existing go applications, you can use [`addGoAppRunner`](../../core-tasks/addGoAppRunner.md)

 # How to Add Go Application Runner

-Using the task names mentioned above, you can do:

 ```bash
 zaruba please addGoAppRunner \